5910-5998 Cambie St rezoning application

 And where does social housing fit into this equation?
 Also I assume the artist quarters will have good light.

-LindaUH asked almost 4 years ago
+LindaUH asked over 4 years ago

 Suitable lighting for appropriate artist work space as well as livability will be considered as part of the comprehensive staff review of the proposal.
 Staff will take this comment back as the staff review of the proposal continues.